LorinRicker/VMShistory/README.md

 However, the last entry in that ur-document is circa Jun 2010, with the release of VMS v8.4 -- much has happened since, especially due to VSI's strong capabilities in the form of the resurrected VMS Engineering Team.

-So, for reasons of readability (clarity), maintenance sanity and currency (bringing it up-to-date), the information in that ur-doc is (will be) transformed and adapted into a proper table-like document (to start with, a LibreOffice Calc spreadsheet, but other forms may derive).
+So, for reasons of readability (clarity), maintenance sanity and currency (bringing it up-to-date), the information in that ur-doc is (will be) transformed and adapted into a proper table-like document, a semi-official VMS Timeline (to start with, a LibreOffice Calc spreadsheet, but other forms may derive).

 Hopefully, the open-source nature and availability of this revised/improved document and format will attract other contributors of information, including: